OWASP/www-project-core-business-application-security/index.md

 ## How-To

-The [HOW-TO](https://github.com/NO-MONKEY/CBAS/blob/master/HOW_TO.md) file gives an overview on how to start with your assessment and analysis.
+The [HOW-TO](https://github.com/NO-MONKEY/CBAS/blob/master/HOW_TO.md) page or the [Getting Started](https://owasp.org/www-project-core-business-application-security/#div-getting_started) gives an overview on how to start with your assessment and analysis.

 ## Contribution